This page is referenced by:

 - Learning outcomes (course e-text)

-- Questions to consider, and learning activity (course e-text, plus activities on Sakai)
+- Questions to consider, and learning activity (course e-text, plus activities on Sakai, such as forums)

 - Background (course e-text)